cesarvr/blog/content/post/self-deploy.md

 ##### Updating

-From now everything is similar as to run your application locally, let's add a line of code to get the pods name and this way showcase how we can make an update:
+From now everything is similar as to run your application locally, let's add a line of code to get the pods name, this way showcase how we can make an update:

 ```js
 let count = 0